simoncozens/fonts-and-layout/features.md

 The rules all start with a rule name and end with a semicolon, but what is in the middle depends on the nature of the rule.
 This kerning rule alters glyphs positions, so it is a `pos` rule (you can also spell this `position`, if you like).
 There are various kinds of `pos` rule, but the one we want has three parameters: after glyph "A" and before glyph "B", alter the horizontal advance by -50 units.

+XXX split this out to a separate section

 Now is a good time to introduce the `hb-shape` tool, which comes as part of [HarfBuzz](http://harfbuzz.org); it's a very handy utility for testing the application of OpenType features.
 HarfBuzz is an OpenType shaping engine, used by layout applications.
 Shaping, as we know, is the process of taking a text, a font, and some parameters and producing a set of glyphs and their positions. `hb-shape` runs the shaping process for us and formats the output of the process in a number of different ways.
 We can use it to check our kern:

     $ hb-shape TTXTest-Regular.otf 'AA'